-Concerning Pre-Tribulation rapture doctrine: We can’t help but recognize the general spiritual mindset of those who adhere to this modern-day teaching– a general acceptance towards society’s behavioral decline.
+Concerning Pre-Tribulation rapture doctrine: We can’t help but recognize the mindset of those who adhere to this modern-day teaching and their general acceptance of society’s decline.
 A very common pre-trib outlook regarding man’s moral decay is that of overarching helplessness, viewing our regression as an unfortunate inevitable.
-A prominent pre-trib cliché regarding man’s fall from virtue is usually stated as such: “these types of things just can’t be prevented, so we shouldn’t worry about it– we’ll be raptured before all hell breaks loose”.
+Another prominent pre-trib cliché regarding man’s fall from virtue is usually stated as such: “these types of things just can’t be prevented, so we shouldn’t worry about it– we’ll be raptured before all hell breaks loose”.
 Is this an acceptable Christian mentality towards society’s plunge into the abyss?

 We generally find such controversial theory almost automatically discredited as it only surfaced within roughly the past century.
 If this doctrine is fundamentally sound, then why has it only been in circulation over the past few generations?
 If such theory is legitimate, why did the Apostolic descendants never plainly teach of an escape from persecution?
 What’s more: the Scriptures of the Apostle Paul allude to tribulation as a refining gift, arguably worthy of God-centered praise.

-We do know that those belonging to Jesus Christ will be caught up with Him in the clouds at His return, but this occurs after the final trumpet blast and just before the Wrath of God is poured out– this is the rapture moment, but it happens long after immense tribulation has been inflicted upon the Saints.
+We do know that those belonging to Jesus Christ will be caught up with Him in the clouds at His return, but this occurs after the final trumpet blast and just before the Wrath of God is poured out– this is the rapture moment, but it happens long after much suffering has been inflicted upon the Saints.

 [Additionally: If one studies the root of Escape Theory, they will discover long-standing ties to political and financial anti-Christ circles.]